squinkylabs/SquinkyVCV/docs/filter.md

 **Drive** - Controls the signal level going into the filter.
 More drive gives more distortion.
 Too much and the filter stops working right and gets all flabby.

+**Vol** - Output level control.
+Since the different settings can have a big effect on the level, the Vol control is provided to even things out.
+There is an LED output level meter next to the knob.
+It will track the hottest of the stereo channels, and the red LED comes on at +/- 7 volts, with each step below being -6db.

 **Edge** - Redistributes the distortion in different ways between the four filter elements.
 In the middle all stages have the same gain, like most ladders.
 To the left, the first stages get more distortion than the later one.
 And to the right the later stages get more.

 **Type** - Filter response type.
 Choices are four pole lowpass, three pole lowpass, two pole lowpass, one pole lowpass, two pole bandpass, two pole highpass with one pole lowpass, three pole highpass with one pole lowpass, four pole bandpass, one pole lowpass with notch, three pole allpass with one pole lowpass, three pole highpass two pole highpass, one pole highpass, notch, and phaser.